Configure and work with call center order holds

 Putting orders on hold

-Orders that call center users create in the back-office Retail program can be manually put on hold manually or automatically in specific situations.
+Orders that call center users create in the back-office Commerce program can be manually put on hold manually or automatically in specific situations.

 During order entry, but before order submission and confirmation, call center users might want to manually put an order on hold to prevent it from being released to the warehouse for further processing.
 For example, the customer who is placing the order might not be ready to commit to it, or critical data that is required in order to process the order might be missing.

 On the order entry page, the call center user can put an order on hold by using the Order holds option on the Sales order tab of the order entry menu.
-Alternatively, the user can select the Hold menu item on the Sales order summary page that appears when he or she selects Complete on a call center sales order.
+Alternatively, the user can select the Hold menu item on the Sales order summary page that appears when the user selects Complete on a call center sales order.

 In both cases, the Order holds page appears.
 The user can then select New to create a hold for the order.
 In the Hold code field, the user should select the code that best describes the reason for the hold.
 In the Reason code field, the user can optionally select an additional code to provide a second level of description of the hold.